Fun with the sun

 As I mentioned earlier, I have a Lunt 50 mm H-alpha telescope, which I use with a Celestron 4SE mount and tripod.
 Finding the sun with that setup without a solar finder was getting more and more difficult and frustrating.
 When I found out that Lunt sold the Sol Searcher finder, I immediately placed an order.
 Lunt is just across town from me in Tucson, AZ, so I chose "in-store pickup" as my delivery method.

 Never once did I ever think of "soul searching" when I saw the name "Sol Searcher"!
-I laughed out loud at the pronunciation.
-And then I kicked myself for never having recognized the pun.
+I laughed out loud at the obviousness of the pronunciation.
+I kicked myself for never having recognized the pun!

 When using a white light solar filter, fun with the sun is limited to three activities: observing sunspots, solar eclipses, and transits.
 Let's discuss these for a minute.